 |Accessories + Extra Filters||1 Virtual Wall Barrier + 1 Extra Replacement Filter||2 Virtual Wall Barrier + 1 Extra Replacement Filter|

 |Price||Check on Amazon||Check on Amazon|

 Key Differences between the Roomba 960 and 980:

-- The Roomba 960 is with the same 800’s series motor with 5x air power, while the 980 armed with the advanced newer motor, with 10x more suction power.
+- The Roomba 960 is with the same 800 series motor with 5x?air power, while the 980 is armed with the advanced newer motor, with 10x more suction power.

-- Roomba 980 has automatic carpet boost technology option, where the 960 does not.
+- Roomba 980 has an automatic carpet boost technology option, whereas the 960 does not.

-- Included Accessories: Roomba 980 comes with 2 virtual wall barriers, where the 960 comes with 1.
+- Included Accessories: Roomba 980 comes with two virtual wall barriers, whereas the 960 comes with 1.

 Features Comparison (In Brief)